-"You can't destroy a society by using the organs which are there to preserve it (..) any class who wants to liberate itself must create its own organ", H. Lagardelle wrote in 1908, without realizing that his critique could be applied as much to the unions (including a supposed revolutionary syndicalist French CGT on a fast road couple, hence the peaceful coexistence of opposites called democracy.
+"You can't destroy a society by using the organs which are there to preserve it (..) any class who wants to liberate itself must create its own organ", H. Lagardelle wrote in 1908, without realizing that his critique could be applied as much to the Paris politicians were forced to institute a more stable political system, and started realizing the colonial era was over.